 Construction material: Aluminum | Load rating: 23kg | Weight: 1.44kg

 It may almost be one of the cheapest options , but stick the GH2 alongside the highly-acclaimed Wimberley head and you’ll have a tough job spotting the difference.
-Although you don’t get the style of the Gitzo or the customization of the Custom Brackets head, the GH2 is still an absolute pleasure to use.
+Although you don’t get the style of the Gitzo or the customization potential of the Custom Brackets head, the GH2 is still an absolute pleasure to use.
 Its pan and tilt locking knobs are easy to lock and release when wearing gloves, there’s enough adjustment on the vertical arm for mounting tall lenses, and it includes an industry-standard Arca mounting plate.

 But the real test of a gimbal is smoothness, and the GH2 doesn’t disappoint.
 It’s a fraction less silky than the three most expensive heads here, but both pan and tilt move beautifully and smoothly and with no bearing slack.
 For the price, it’s rather good.